Code-4-Community/c4c-dev-docs/docs/organization/structure/e-board.md

     - Committed to the club and able to put in significant amounts of time every week
     - Strong and thoughtful communicator

-??? info "Director of Engineering"
+??? info "Co-President, Director of Engineering"
     The director of engineering is responsible for managing the technical side of C4C.
 They should have a say in or be aware of all major technical decisions made by any of the teams and should always keep the long term viability of the club in mind.

     **Responsibilities**